Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Discussion

 The intensified attention to the quantification of uncertainty in the output of complex simulation models poses major challenges in a vast range of critical applications.
 In this paper, we have introduced the general uncertainty quantification framework of ensemble copula coupling (ECC), which we have illustrated on the key example of numerical weather prediction (NWP).
 The approach is conceptionally very simple and straightforward to implement in practice.
 Starting from raw ensemble output, ECC employs standard techniques to obtain postprocessed predictive distributions for each of the univariate margins individually.
 Then we quantize the postprocessed predictive distributions and adopt the rank dependence structure of the raw ensemble, as embodied by its empirical copula.

 The defining feature of the ECC approach, namely, the adoption of the rank order structure of the raw ensemble, also sets its limitations.
 The number of members in the ECC postprocessed ensemble equals that of the raw ensemble, which typically is small, and ECC operates under a perfect model assumption with respect to the multivariate rank dependence structure.
-However, for state of the art NWP models such an assumption seems reasonably adequate in practice and can be comfirmed by diagnostic checks, as we have illustrated in Figure \ref{fig:motivation}.
+For state-of-the-art NWP models such an assumption seems defensible and reasonably adequate in practice, and it can be comfirmed by diagnostic checks, as we have illustrated in Figure~\ref{figmotivation}, where the situation might be typical, but cannot be expected to be encountered each and every day.
+Generally, it seems realistic to assume that numerical models may show errors in dependence structures, which one may wish to diagnose and ameliorate to the extent possible.
+Future work in these directions is strongly encouraged.